Changissnz/my_career/README.md

 is information warfare, a precursor or complementary set of principles alongside other forms of war.

+There is a large population in the state of
+Florida, but from a commercial information aspect, it would be better to operate in another state to serve Florida residents
+I.T. products than operate those I.T. products in the state of Florida.
+Crowding and suburban sprawl is a problem in Florida, and the state does not have as much investiture in past or present public infrastructure.

+# The So-Called Information Age

 Information technology as an industry of workers appears very attractive to demographics that have a higher-than-average literacy.
 But obviously, during